-all the Monster Hunter Rise weapons introduced so far:
+all the Monster Hunter Rise weapons:

 Players who choose to wield the Bow will be granted two attacks: Herculean Draw, which increases attack and allows the player to surge forward in any direction, and Focus Shot, which allows the player to rapidly regenerate while crouching, and if timed right, nullify a monster attack while evading.
 Capcom describes the Bow as “Swift, elegant, and precise.”

 The Dual Blades are described as “Lithe, agile, and relentless.”
 The first move highlighted for dual blade wielders was Shrouded Vault.
 This attack sees your character hurl forward, and if you get hit while in motion, a spinning attack is triggered.
 The second attack, Piercing Bind, lets players bind an enemy with the Wire Bug, allowing them to get some extra attacks in.

 Players who choose to hunt monsters with the Long Sword will be able to utilise the Soaring Kick attack to perform a jump kick that leads into a plunging thrust.
 Then there’s the Serene Pose, which allows you to counterattack enemies with ease.
 The official Monster Hunter Twitter describes the long sword as “Cool, calm, and collected.”
 Though this seems more like a description of the players who opt to use this weapon.